uidu-org/guidu/docs/guides/07-releasing-packages.md

 ```
 git commit -m "Hotfix for avatar to expose forgotten proptypes in version 1.1.0"
-git tag @atlaskit/avatar@1.1.0-hotfix-patched-proptypes.1 -m "@atlaskit/avatar@1.1.0-hotfix-patched-proptypes.1"
+git tag @uidu/avatar@1.1.0-hotfix-patched-proptypes.1 -m "@uidu/avatar@1.1.0-hotfix-patched-proptypes.1"
 ```

 7. Ensure that **all** steps towards building said package are completed.
 Again, this will depend on the specific package being patched.
 The easiest way to do this is to look at the `build` script in the root `package.json` and follow all the things happening there and manually run all the ones pertinent to your package.

 8. Manually triple check that the built `dist` looks correct.
-Compare it to a previous version on `npmcdn` (i.e `https://npmcdn.com/@atlaskit/avatar@1.1.0/dist/).
+Compare it to a previous version on `npmcdn` (i.e `https://npmcdn.com/@uidu/avatar@1.1.0/dist/).
 Does it have the right directories, files, etc, do the exports looks right.

-9. Ensure that you are logged in as the `atlaskit` npm user (get these credentials from lastpass if requried).
+9. Ensure that you are logged in as the `uidu` npm user (get these credentials from lastpass if requried).

 ```
 npm whoami